Medicare is federal health insurance for people 65 and older and individuals with qualifying disabilities.

 Hospitalizations

 Medicare Part A covers expenses for 60 days of hospitalization.
-Then coinsurance kicks in, and beneficiaries contribute to some of the cost.
+Then, coinsurance kicks in, and enrollees contribute to some of the cost.

 Those enrolled in Part A also get 60 lifetime reserve days with a coinsurance.
 They can use them all at once or through individual episodes of illness.
 Coverage includes semi-private rooms and private rooms when medically necessary, meals, general nursing, medications, and psychiatric treatment.